-President Obama announced a new “grand bargain” for middle class job creation last week while speaking to an audience at an Amazon.com facility in Tennessee.
+President Obama announced a new “grand bargain” for middle-class job creation last week while speaking to an audience at an Amazon facility in Tennessee.
 His plan would cut corporate tax rates and create a business tax that would fund investment on infrastructure projects and education.
 But will the president agree to cut Medicare in a deal with Republicans?

-Last week marked the 48th anniversary of the enactment the program, and as a new round of spending talks are expected this fall amid a looming October 1 deadline on raising the federal borrowing limit, congressional Democrats and Republicans are already negotiating which programs will go on the chopping block.
+Last week marked the 48th anniversary of the enactment of Medicare, and as a new round of spending talks are expected this fall amid a looming October 1 deadline on raising the federal borrowing limit, congressional Democrats and Republicans are already negotiating which programs will go on the chopping block.

-But as the Affordable Care Act struggles to be born, are the projected savings on Medicare costs enough to ensure the program’s survival in the long-term?
+But as the ACA struggles to be born, are the projected savings on Medicare costs enough to ensure the program’s survival in the long term?
 Gerald Friedman, an economics professor at the University of Massachusetts, Amherst, remains skeptical of anything that stops short of a single-payer system.

-According to Friedman, the Affordable Care Act barely impacts the administrative costs of health care in the United States.
-“In five to 10 years, after it’s clear that the Affordable Care Act is not controlling costs and not covering everybody, there will be a bit of a crunch in the United States and Medicare will be part of that because without something like a single-payer system, Medicare will not be able to control costs and will be a true budget buster,” he said.
+According to Friedman, the ACA barely impacts the administrative costs of health care in the United States.
+“In five to 10 years, after it’s clear that the Affordable Care Act is not controlling costs and not covering everybody, there will be a bit of a crunch in the United States and Medicare will be part of that, because without something like a single-payer system, Medicare will not be able to control costs and will be a true budget buster,” he said.

-Health care costs are projected to rise at six percent per year indefinitely as the economy continues to grow at a rate of three percent per year only, according to Friedman.
+Health care costs are projected to rise at 6 percent per year indefinitely as the economy continues to grow at a rate of 3 percent per year only, according to Friedman.
 He speculates that as the cost of health care swallows the economy, either a single-payer system will be enacted or there will be dramatic cuts to health care benefits for average Americans.

 In the meantime, one of the few ways Medicare could achieve substantial cost-savings would be to allow the program to negotiate drug prices.
 “It’s very hard to see major cost-savings for Medicare within the existing health care system because Medicare can’t do things to achieve the types of administrative savings I’ve been talking about because it’s just one of many, many insurers,” he said.